All Products

 Restore Path Type

-• Specify Path: restores files to the path that you specify.
+• Specify Path: Restore files to a specified path.

-• Origin Path: restores files to the path from which the files are backed up.
+• Origin Path: Restore files to the path where they were located at the time of backup.

 Destination Path

-This parameter is required only if you set the Restore Path Type parameter to Specify Path.
-This parameter specifies the path to which the files are restored.
+This parameter is required only when Restore Path Type is set to Specify Path.
+It specifies the path to which files are restored.

 File Conflict Policy